 A smart beta ETF can choose its securities based on various factors, such as dividend growth of the company, volatility expectations, market capitalization, and total earnings.
 The most common smart beta ETF strategies are as follows:

 1. Equal weightings

-The equal weighting strategy involves weighing all the factors and securities equally, instead of weighting them based on stock price and financial performances.
+The equal weighting strategy involves weighing all the securities equally based on market capitalization, instead of weighting them based on stock price and financial performances.